python/devguide/triaging.rst

 ----------------------

 * Read the issue comment(s).
-* Verify or set the issue tracker settings for fields.
-    - Title
+* Review and set classification fields
+    - Title: should be concise with specifics helpful to someone scanning a list of issue titles
     - Type
     - Stage
+    - Components: multiple items may be set
+    - Versions: set if known, leave blank if unsure.
+Multiple items may be set.
+* Review and set process fields
+    - Status
+    - Resolution
+    - Superseder
-    - Components
+    - Assigned To
-    - Versions
+    - Nosy List
     - Priority
+    - Keywords
-* Leave a brief comment about the proposed next action needed.
+* (Optional) Leave a brief comment about the proposed next action needed.
+If there is a long message list, a summary can be very helpful.